kurtcms/vco-api-ent-event/README.md

 It does the following:

 1. Call the [VMware VeloCloud Orchestrator API](#reference) to retrieve the enterprise events in the last 15 minutes;
-2. Append the enterprise events, with each in a new line, in a JSON file on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`, or in the same directory of the Python script if it is run as a standalone service, in a directory by the name of the enterprise; and
+2. Append the enterprise events, with each in a new line, in a JSON file on a `Docker volume` that is mounted in the same directory of the `docker-compose.yml` file on the Docker host, or in the same directory of the Python script if it is run as a standalone service, in a directory by the name of the enterprise; and
 3. Repeat the process every 15 minutes on the hour and at :15, :30 and :45 past for an automated enterprise events retrieval.

 For a list of the enterprise events along with severity and description, please refer to the [Supported VMware SD-WAN Edge Events](#reference) page in the VMware SD-WAN Documentation.